AdamBoley/Project-Beergate/README.md

 Full credit for the design of these methods goes to [this Reddit question](https://www.reddit.com/r/django/comments/8jkh5t/updateview_creates_new_items_in_the_db_instead_of/), where the author appears to have had a similar issue, and they answer their own question.
 I confess that I do not fully understand what these methods are doing, but my understanding is as follows:

 The get method retrieves the particular review that is being updated and the form that is being used.
 The post method handles the submission of the form containing the updated information.
 I have added a line of code that sets the updated review to be disapproved inside the IF statement block.
 The form_valid method then saves the updated information to the database.
 The return statement that renders a context is my own work, which sets the updated flag to True.
 This in turn triggers some templating language code in the template that informs that user that their updated review is awaiting reapproval.

+Within the post method is code similar to that employed in the AddReview view which variously titles and capitalises the `name`, `brewery`, `hops`, `type` and `colour` field inputs, and lowercases the `keywords` input.
+This is to ensure that a user cannot accidentally update a review so that the filtering methods stop catching it, and to ensure that the user cannot damage the user experience for other users by de-capitalising these fields (or uppercasing/capitalising the keywords field).

 #### Delete Review view